Young Socialist Alliance

 The Young Socialist Alliance (YSA) was a Trotskyist youth group of the Socialist Workers Party (SWP) in the United States of America.
 It was founded in 1960, although it had roots going back several years earlier.
 It was dissolved in 1992.
+The SWP recreated a youth org named the Young Socialists (YS) in 1994.

-The membership peaked in 1971 at 1,434.
+YSA membership peaked in 1971 at 1,434.

 History

+Origins

 The origins of the YSA were in a regroupment of younger members of the SWP with others in the aftermath of the Hungarian Revolution of 1956.
 The principal other component was a group from the Young Socialist League, the youth group of an adult organization called the Independent Socialist League, led by Max Shachtman.
 The principal figures from the YSL were Tim Wohlforth, Shane Mage, and James Robertson, who joined with young members of the SWP (hence the word "alliance") to found the "Young Socialist" newspaper.
 A founding conference of the Young Socialist Alliance was held in April 1960 in Philadelphia, Pennsylvania, though local Young Socialist supporter groups had existed in several cities for a few years beforehand.